 Save for retirement

-When thinking of smart ways to save for retirement, the money from your tax return can be very useful.
+When thinking of smart ways to save for retirement, the money from your tax refund can be very useful.

 If you don’t have a retirement plan through your workplace, you may consider looking into opening a traditional or Roth individual retirement account (IRA).
-According to a recent article by the IRS, individuals can contribute up to $5,500 per year into these accounts or $6,500 per year if you’re age 50 or older.
-If you think you need guidance with your retirement, consider speaking to a financial advisor.
+According to a recent article by the IRS, for 2019 individuals can contribute up to $6,000 per year into these accounts or $7,000 per year if you’re age 50 or older.
+If you think you need guidance with your retirement savings, consider speaking to a financial advisor (more on that in a minute!).

 Invest in yourself